Quantcast

 Everything is at play at Chuckster’s two New Hampshire locations

 The only thing small about the mini golf courses at Chuckster’s two New Hampshire locations is the name.
-The courses themselves are huge, with water in play, some with multiple levels (at the Hooksett Chuckster’s you tee off from a fire tower) – and, of course, each location has the world’s longest mini golf hole.
+The courses themselves are huge, with water in play, some with multiple levels (at the Hooksett, NH Chuckster’s you tee off from a fire tower) – and, of course, each location has the world’s longest mini golf hole.

 Summer Gondola - Loon Mountain Resort - Lincoln, NH